rt-comps/rt-comps.github.io/docs/rt-appeltaart/README.md

                         page HEAD.
                         The template is defined with an "id" equal to the comp name in upper case. comp-name_vX.js     -   The Class definition of the component

+NB All files in the /docs directory are minified, readable files can be found in the /dev directory